MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/security-guidelines.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="identity"
-   ms.date="11/17/2016"
+   ms.date="11/18/2016"
    ms.author="bruceper" />

 # Security Best Practices for Azure Information Protection

 The Azure Information Protection (AIP) Software Development Kit (SDK) provides a robust system for publishing and consuming protected information of all types.
 To help an AIP   system be as strong as possible, AIP enabled applications must be built using AIP    best practices.
-Choosing to ignore some of these best practices can contribute to the compromise of the security of the AIP ecosystem.
 AIP enabled applications share responsibility for helping to maintain the security of this ecosystem.
 Identifying security risks and providing mitigations for those risks introduced during application development helps to minimize the likelihood of a less secure software implementation.

 Best practices for implementing applications by using the Azure Information Protection Software Development Kit (SDK) include the following categories of suggestions:
 - [Threat Models and Mitigations](https://msdn.microsoft.com/en-us/library/aa362751.aspx)
 - [Security Attacks](https://msdn.microsoft.com/en-us/library/aa362736.aspx)

 This information supplements the legal agreement that must be signed in order to obtain the digital certificates needed to implement applications using the AIP SDK.
-These guidelines are organized by type of security threat and by standard of guideline: minimum standard, recommended, or preferred.

-To use the AIP SDK properly, you must be familiar with practices that help increase the protection of digital information at every stage of program flow.
-These guidelines provide important concepts both for application developers and for information owners who buy applications designed to help protect their intellectual property.
-Before using the production certificate to build an application for release, partners must have made a good-faith attempt to meet the minimum standards described in these topics.
-Their application must have passed the partner's own internal test cases that demonstrate meeting these criteria.

 ## Subjects Not Covered in These Topics
 These topics briefly describe the following issues, which are significant when attempting to create both a development environment and a secure application: